PapiLer/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## Have you heard the rumor going around about butter?
+Never mind, I shouldn't spread it.